niftools/blender_niftools_addon/docs/user/features.rst

-To indicate that a mesh is to be exported as a collision object, rather than say a :class:`~pyffi.formats.nif.NifFormat.NiTriShape`, select the blender game engine renderer, select the object's physics tab, enable the **Collision Bounds** option, and select the desired **Bounds**.
+To indicate that a mesh is to be exported as a collision object, rather than say a :class:`~pyffi.formats.nif.NifFormat.NiTriShape`, select the blender **Game Engine** renderer, select the object's physics tab, enable the **Collision Bounds** option, and select the desired **Bounds**.
 For Oblivion, Fallout 3, and Fallout NV, blender's collision types map to the following nif types: